 The Tribe broke through in the bottom of the frame when Pat Tabler led off with a double and scored on a single by Willard.
 Davis came out of the bullpen to relieve Smithson.
 Tony Bernazard ran for Willard.
 Bando pinch-hit for Mike Fischlin and walked.
 Indians manager Pat Corrales was pulling out all the stops and sent Junior Noboa in to run for Bando.
 Butler bunted the runners to second and third.
 When Julio Franco grounded out to short, Bernazard scored to cut the lead to 3-2.

-Joe Carter came to the plate and hit a ball past Davis that second baseman Teufel fielded with a bare hand to try to get Carter, but his throw was low and caromed off Hrbek’s shins.
+Joe Carter came to the plate and hit a ball that dribbled past Davis, and second baseman Teufel fielded the baseball with a bare hand to try to get Carter.
+But his throw was low and caromed off Hrbek’s shins.
 Carter was safe and Noboa raced around third with the tying score.
 “He had no play,” said Twins’ skipper Billy Gardner.
 “He shouldn’t have thrown.
 He wasn’t going to get anyone out.”2 Carter was credited with a base hit on the play.
 “It was the worst hit I have ever seen,” said Gaetti.
 “Next inning I walked, and I said to (first baseman) Carter, ‘You got all of that one, huh Joe?’”3

 The score was tied at 3-3 heading to the ninth.
 Ernie Camacho came in to pitch.
 Quirk replaced Willard at catcher.
 Camacho retired the side around two walks.
 In the bottom of the frame, Davis looked to have found his old self, striking out George Vukovich and Tabler to begin the inning.
 Up stepped Quirk, who hit a 1-and-1 fastball into the stands just inside the right-field foul pole.
 “He threw me a curve before that,” said Quirk.
 “But I am not going to swing at a curve with less than two strikes.”4 It was his only game, and his only at-bat, as a Cleveland Indian.